James Outman Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Diamondbacks' 5.25 team ERA ranks 23rd among all league pitching staffs.
+- The Diamondbacks have a 5.19 team ERA that ranks 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).
+- Diamondbacks pitchers combine to allow the second-most home runs in baseball (18 total, two per game).

-- The Diamondbacks will send Davies (0-0) to make his second start of the season.
+- The Diamondbacks will look to Nelson (0-0) in his second start this season.

-- His most recent appearance came on Sunday against the Los Angeles Dodgers, when the right-hander went five innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Tuesday against the San Diego Padres, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.